DXHeroes/knowledge-base-content/practices/JTBD_framework.md

 Through studying your Customers you can create products that answer motivations.
 With JTBD, you can validate any new products before hitting the market.

+Moreover, when there is no Job To Be Done, there is no room for innovation.
+Product that doesn’t care about Jobs most likely won’t be successful.

 ## Problems JTBD Helps to Solve

 * [Demotivated team](/problems/demotivated-team)